 Additionally, we provide command line tools to help you to create, manage, and test bot assets.
-These tools can manage a bot configuration file, configure LUIS apps, build a QnA knowledge base, build models to dispatch between components, mock a conversation, and more.
+These tools can configure LUIS apps, build a QnA knowledge base, build models to dispatch between components, mock a conversation, and more.
 You can find more details in the command line tools readme.

 You also have access to a variety of samples that showcase many of the capabilities available through the SDK.
 These are great for developers looking for a more feature rich starting point.

 Bots are complex apps, with a lot of different parts working together.
 Like any other complex app, this can lead to some interesting bugs or cause your bot to behave differently than expected.
 Before publishing, test your bot.
 We provide several ways to test bots before they are released for use:

 Test your bot locally with the emulator.
 The Bot Framework Emulator is a stand-alone app that not only provides a chat interface, but also debugging and interrogation tools to help understand how and why your bot does what it does.
 The emulator can be run on a locally alongside your in-development bot application.

 Test your bot on the web.
 Once configured through the Azure portal your bot can also be reached through a web chat interface.
 The web chat interface is a great way to grant access to your bot to testers and other people who do not have direct access to the bot's running code.